Yevhen Holitsynsky

-Yevhen Holitsynsky (birth: 1878, Chișinău – † 1932, Poděbrady) was a Ukrainian diplomat.
-In 1918 he attempted to implement his idea of an independent Ukraine and went to Washington to obtain the US government's recognition of the Ukrainian People's Republic.
+Yevhen Mykolaiovych Holitsynsky (birth: 1878, Chișinău – † 1932, Poděbrady) was a Ukrainian diplomat.
+In 1918 he attempted to implement his idea of an independent Ukraine and went to Washington, D.C. to obtain the US government's recognition of the Ukrainian People's Republic.

 Education

 Yevhen Holitsynsky in 1898 he graduated from Kyiv Cadet Corps.
 He studied at the Moscow Higher Technical School and at the Kyiv Polytechnic Institute, Faculty of chemistry.
 1907 graduated from the Prague School.

 Career

 From 1900 – engaged in revolutionary activities, was one of the founders of the Revolutionary Ukrainian Party was active in Kiev organization "Free the community."